Dblaze47/contest-templates/README.md

 Addition 1: Contest Template [file: ExpMain_TempLIB].

-Addition 2: Template for Seive of Eratosthenes, factorization and counting no. of divisors [file: HandlingPRIMES].
+Addition 2: Template for Sieve of Eratosthenes, factorization and counting no. of divisors [file: HandlingPRIMES].